Calibrating Expressions of Certainty: Experiments

 \subsection{Calibrating Radiologists}

 To demonstrate the utility of our approach, we analyze the calibration of radiologists on a dataset of reports dictated for X-ray images and matching CT scans.

 \paragraph{Dataset} We curated a dataset of 2,662 paired chest X-ray and CT radiology reports recorded from January to September 2023 at Brigham and Women's Hospital.
 We treat X-ray reports as human predictions $\pc{g(x_1),\cdots,g(x_N)}$ and CT reports as ground truth labels $\pc{y_1,\cdots,y_N}$ because the 3D CT scans provide greater details.
 Both types of reports contain certainty phrases about various pathologies.
+Appendix~\ref{sec:appendix_examples_of_certainty_phrase_usage} provides an example X-ray report.
 To mitigate distribution shifts in the use of certainty phrases, we use stratified sampling and split the dataset equally into calibration and test sets.
 We anonymize the names of radiologists with commonly used names in the US \citep{NameDataset2021}.
 To extract (pathology, confidence) labels from clinical reports, we prompt Llama 3 8B \citep{dubeyLlamaHerdModels2024} with in-context learning.
-This approach demonstrates good accuracy on a hand-annotated test set of about 150 X-ray reports, but performance is slightly lower on the CT reports, likely due to their longer length and more detailed descriptions.
+This approach demonstrates good accuracy on a hand-annotated test set of about 150 X-ray reports, but performance is slightly lower on the CT reports, likely due to their more detailed descriptions.
 Appendix~\ref{sec:appendix_extract_from_reports} provides further details.

 \paragraph{Confidence Distributions} We derive the confidence distributions $\pc{u_1, \cdots, u_K}$ from survey data on radiologists' interpretation of ``diagnostic certainty phrases'' commonly used in dictating radiology reports \citep{shinagare2023diagnostic}.
 Specifically, we fit beta distributions to the empirical data using the method of moments.
 Appendix~\ref{sec:appendix_obtain_certainty_phrase_confidence_distributions} provides further details.